HelinduS/Boarding-Bee/DocFiles/BoardingBee_CICD_.md

 # CI/CD Pipeline Documentation for Boarding Bee

 ## Overview

 The Boarding Bee project uses GitHub Actions for comprehensive continuous integration and deployment (CI/CD), featuring a full-stack application with automated testing and Azure deployment.
 The pipeline includes backend API deployment, frontend build processes, comprehensive testing suites (unit and E2E), and sophisticated environment management.

+## Branching strategy

+A simple, practical branching strategy to support CI/CD and safe releases:

+- Branches
+  - `main`: production-ready code.
+All deploys to production come from `main`.
+  - `dev`: integration branch where feature branches are merged for integration testing and staging builds.
+  - `feature/*`: short-lived feature branches (naming: `feature/<jira>-short-desc` or `feature/<dev>-<desc>`).
+  - `hotfix/*`: emergency fixes that must be applied directly to `main` and merged back to `dev`.

+- Pull Requests
+  - All merges into `dev` or `main` must use Pull Requests with at least one approving review.
+  - PRs into `main` must have passing CI (unit + E2E smoke tests) and a maintainer approval.
+  - Use descriptive PR titles and link to ticket/issue IDs.

+- Protection Rules
+  - Protect `main` with branch protection: require status checks, require PR reviews, and disable force pushes.
+  - Protect `dev` with status checks (build + tests) and require at least one approval.

+- Merge Flow
+  - Feature branches → open PR → CI runs (lint, unit tests, preview deploy for PR) → merge to `dev`.
+  - When `dev` is validated and ready, open PR from `dev` → `main` for release (include changelog and release notes).
+  - Hotfix: branch from `main`, open PR to `main`, then merge to `dev` after deployment.

+- Naming and lifetime
+  - Keep feature branches short-lived (few days).
+Delete branches after merge.

+This strategy keeps releases predictable, enables PR preview deploys for frontend features, and ensures production safety.

 ## Pipeline Architecture